 As a Singer.
-I am an active tenor in the St. Margaret’s Episcopal Church choir, and in the Christ Church Compline Choir, as well as the founding Artistic Director of the Summer Fling Singers.
+I am an active tenor in the St. Margaret’s Episcopal Church choir, and in the Vicars of Christ Church Compline Choir, as well as the founding Artistic Director of the Summer Fling Singers.
 I have sung in the past with the Seattle Bach Choir and the Sacred Music Chorale.
 Here is a list of major repertoire I have performed.

 As a Composer.
 I have composed several original works, created some choral arrangements, and done a series of orchestrations for the Sacred Music Chorale.
 Find a complete list over at my Compositions & Arrangements page.

 All that being said, singing is by far my primary musical endeavor.
 Below I’ve listed out my choral singing experiences, split up into active projects and past projects.
 Unless otherwise specified, I’ve participated as a member of the choir in the tenor section.

 Project choir that I founded in 2016.
-Each year, I gather a small ensemble of around 16 voices to learn a different genre and work with a different coach/conductor over a 3 week period in the summer.
+Each year, I gather a small ensemble of around 16 voices to learn deep cuts in a different genre and work with a different coach/conductor over a 3 week period in the summer.
 We hold a short, free concert the weekend before Labor Day weekend.

 Each Wednesday evening the Vicars get together for a shared meal, rehearsal, and singing of the Office of Compline.
 Music ranges from Gregorian chant to Renaissance to modern ATB harmony.
-Currently I am working with the director to produce a freshly-engraved Hymnal which codifies our service music.
+Together with director Alan Wheaton, I have produced and released a free service hymnal with over 100 works of chant and harmony.